Meridian Hydro Half Marathon

 Spectacular backdrops, stunning scenery and a vibe that can’t be beaten - it has to be the Hydro Half.

 The annual event was created in 2019 by the Fiordland Trails Trust to raise funds to expand the trail network and help maintain the existing “Lake2Lake” trail.
-The community-focused event also features a 10km option for those keen on a shorter saunter.
+The community-focused event also features a 10km option for those keen for a shorter saunter.

-The course offers riverside and lakeside running, trails through native bush and small sections of road and 4WD tracks - there are also some undulating sections, with a maximum elevation of 240m, and even a ford (the water kind, not the car).
+The course offers riverside and lakeside running, trails through native bush and small sections of road and 4WD tracks - there are also some undulating sections, with a maximum elevation of 240m, an even a ford (the water kind, not the car).

 Held in August, it’s a fantastic opportunity to experience the bracing freshness of a Fiordland winter’s day, when crisp clear days are the norm.